davidstone/concurrent/readme.md

 If you have multiple threads that need to communicate, you need some way to do so safely and efficiently.
 A thread-safe queue allows you to do this.
 In this model, one or more threads are "producer" or "writer" threads, and one or more threads are "consumer" or "reader" threads.

+Note: This is not an official Boost library.
+I am proposing it for addition into Boost.

 # Highlights

 * The bulk interface is faster than other queues for many common load patterns